daitkenbacon/game-wishlister/README.md

 3. This starts the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Frameworks used
-**Axios** for API requests
+- **Axios** for API requests,
-**Framer** for motion animation
+- **Framer** for motion animation

-## useage
+## Useage
-Games with release dates between the current day and one year from now will be displayed.
+- Games with release dates between the current day and one year from now will be displayed.
-Click on a game to add it to your wishlist.
+- Click on a game to add it to your wishlist.
-Click it again to remove it from your wishlist.
+- Click it again to remove it from your wishlist.
-Uncheck the "show all" checkbox to display only games on your wishlist.
+- Uncheck the "show all" checkbox to display only games on your wishlist.